• Behavior

 “Your teen may experience intense emotions, especially revolving around friendships and boyfriend/girlfriend drama,” Layman says.
 “Things that may not seem like a big deal to you may seem overwhelming and world-ending to your teen.”

-Helping teens cope with grief, dealing with divorce, school shootings and sexual abuse are some of the subjects of videos available for free viewing on the Center for Child Counseling website and its YouTube channel.
+Helping teens cope is the subject of videos available for free viewing on the Center for Child Counseling website and its YouTube channel.

 2. WHAT ARE SPECIFIC SIGNS?